Thyme herb benefits abound but, for me, there is only one that really counts; outstanding flavour. I add a sprig to our eggs Florentine every morning.

 It grows like a weed incidentally.
 Just get a root from a friend and put it in a pot with well-rotted compost, and you will have a lifetime of pleasure; thyme is a perennial.
 It withstands both heat and cold, and if you forget to water the plant, it will survive.

 Thyme herb benefits are all about a phenol compound called thymol.
+A

-Thyme herb benefits are declared by the dozen, but whether it will give you courage, I have my doubts.
-But it does contain a phenol compound called thymol which does have proven antiseptic properties; put a sprig in your hand-sanitiser to help give protection against viruses.
+Claimed benefits are declared by the dozen, but whether it will give you courage, I have my doubts.
+But it does contain thymol which has proven antiseptic properties; put a sprig in your hand-sanitiser to help give protection against viruses.

-In addition thyme has antibiotic properties; and as an anti oxidant it lends virtue to any meal.
+In addition thyme has antibiotic properties; and as an anti-oxidant it lends virtue to any meal.

 Start looking to add a rainbow of coloured foods to your menu.

 Roasted butternut is surely one of my favourite foods, rich in beta carotene; thyme herb benefits abound.
 However, remember that roasting vegetables raises the glycemic index; if you have a weight problem, rather boil it.

 And, yes, butter is back.
 A conclusive study of 80 of the main research projects on cholesterol prove that margarine has no benefit over butter.

-The early morning cup of tea I'm enjoying was brewed using utility and not solar power; I'm just wondering what a touch of thyme herb benefits would do for the cuppa?
+The early morning cup of tea I am enjoying was brewed using solar power since we upgraded to lithium ion batteries.
+I am just wondering what a touch of thyme herb benefits would do for the cuppa?

-Mind you we do store up hot water, boiled when we have excess solar power in thermos flasks.
+Mind you, we do store up hot water, boiled when we have excess solar power, in thermos flasks.